droe/sslsplit/README.md

 SSLsplit depends on the OpenSSL and libevent 2.x libraries.
 The build depends on GNU make and a POSIX.2 environment in `PATH`.
+If available, pkg-config is used to locate and configure the dependencies.
 The optional unit tests depend on the check library.

 SSLsplit currently supports the following operating systems and NAT mechanisms: